- Girl Genius:

 - King Eric in Yet Another Fantasy Gamer Comic is known as great and just man and all that, but once the gloves are off, they are... really off.

-- In Errant Story, Jon Amraphel is the only main character without any magical ability.
+- Jon Amraphel is the only main character without any magical ability.
 How does he cope with fighting Magic Knight elven military, monks with Bullet Time Super Speed, and tiny fairy demigods?
 By a) being very good with guns, and b) cheating like hell.
 Being a semi-retired assassin, he does his best to avoid anything like a face-to-face fight.

 - Pinton the Pig in Future Pig is definitely this.
 See him teach it to a student here.